SamStonehouse/vagrant-base/README.md

 __empty__ - Nothing is installed, everything is default from the base VM (ubuntu/trusty64 by default).

 __mysql__ - Installs a MySQL server and sets it running with the db/users in `puppet/hieradata/roles/mysql.yaml`, configured to allow remote connections by default.

+__rethinkdb__ - Installs rethinkdb server and sets it running listening for clients on port 28016